michaeljoseph/hyperiondev-freelancer/section-a/README.md

 TypeError: sorted expected 1 argument, got 0
 ```

-The error message is telling us that the `sorted` function takes one argument, but you didn't provide one in your code (on L5).
+The error message is telling us that the <code>[sorted]</code> function takes one argument, but you didn't provide one in your code (on L5).

-Let's presume that you intended to sort the current list item that you're iterating through:
+Let's presume that you intended to sort the current item `i`  of the list `strs` that you're iterating through:

 ```diff
 🕙 2022-12-08 14:17:42  ✖  diff anagram.py corrected-anagram.py